 No refunds can be made without the presentation of the student's receipt for fees paid.
-Application for refunds must be made within ten days after withdrawal.

 Vocational Scholarships

 The Salt Lake Area Board of Control has set up Vocational Scholarships for high school graduates.
 These scholarships cover tuition and fees for one school year.
 They are awarded upon the recommendation of the principal, counselor or teachers at the respective schools.
 The student can be either a boy or girl and must have had some training in either industrial arts, home economics or business; must be capable of learning a skilled trade; and must have a scholarship average of at least "C."